 Furthermore, community building also means developing and nurturing organic ambassadors for your brand.
 Enthusiastic individuals will not only help boost brand awareness, giving a regular positive spin on your activities, products or services, but they will also talk about your brand to their friends.

 Thus, your community will begin to grow.
 These engaged brand ambassadors might also offer their own advice, help, written content or just some ideas that might help you and your brand evolve even more.
-What’s not to lose!
+What’s not to lose?

 So there’s your why, now let’s look at how.

-How to build an online community
+How to Build an online community

 Starting from scratch may seem a little overwhelming, but by following just a few simple steps, you can really get your web community up and running in no time at all.

-Step 1: identifying your key stakeholders.
+Step 1: Identify your key stakeholders.

 Creating an online community means setting up an internal structure that can manage the community, deal with interactions with customers and generally animate discussions on your chosen platform.
 It is important to dedicate specific jobs to your team members, and this of course means selecting a community manager.

 Your community manager will handle all things related to your community.
-They will deal with the day to day running of the community, troubleshoot problems, get feedback from customers and generally make sure everything is running smoothly.
+They will deal with the day-to-day running of the community, troubleshoot problems, get feedback from customers and generally make sure everything is running smoothly.
 They act as the number one interlocutor between your company and your community members, and so play a vital role in improving your online brand notoriety!

 Your whole marketing team will be involved in running the community, especially when it comes to content creation for driving community engagement and encouraging community members to buy your products or visit your POS.